 A sketch of HFT is shown in fig. 1.
 In the standard HFT configuration the beam pipe has the final thickness of 0.75 mm instead of 0.5 mm.
-The PIXEL layers have a total thickness of 0.32% X0 per layer and the IST of 1.32% X0.
-In order to estimate the sensitivity of the system to mass thickness we also ran simulations with varying IST thicknesses and the PIXEL layer increased to .62% X0 per layer to simulate, even though slightly overestimated, the possible use of Cu instead of Al traces on the readout cables.
+The PIXEL layers have a total thickness of 0.32% X_0 per layer and the IST of 1.32% X_0 .
+In order to estimate the sensitivity of the system to mass thickness we also ran simulations where the thickness of the IST was doubled (to account for possible water cooling) and the PIXEL layer increased to .62% X_0 per layer to simulate, even though slightly overestimated, the possible use of Cu instead of Al traces on the readout cables.
 Full simulations were also run for the hypothetical case of a catastrophic failure of either the SSD or IST and the impact of such scenario to physics was estimated.
 The detector response simulators that we used in the simulations represent our best estimates of the detector performance.
-For the SSD (which is a detector already in use in STAR) we used the standard simulator w/out dead modules (since the detector have been serviced and repaired for HFT).
-For IST we used a standard (for strip detectors) hit smearing appropriate for the give pad size and w/out dead areas.
+For the SSD (which is a detector already in use in STAR) we used the standard simulator w/out dead modules (since the detectors) hit smearing appropriate for the give pad size and w/out dead areas.
 For the PIXEL layers a 9 microns hit smearing was included, as the current best estimate of the anticipated position resolution.